-I. California Environmental Quality Act.
+G. California Environmental Quality Act.

-Section 13906 of the California Code of Regulation requires Coastal Commission approval of a coastal development permit application to be supported by findings showing that the application, as modified by any conditions of approval, is consistent with any applicable requirements of the California Environmental Quality Act (CEQA).
-Public Resources Code Section 21080.5(d)(2)(A) of CEQA prohibits a proposed development from being approved if there are feasible alternatives or feasible mitigation measures available, which would significantly lessen any significant effect that the activity may have on the environment.
+Section 13906 of the Commission's administrative regulation requires Coastal Commission approval of Coastal Development Permit applications to be supported by a finding showing the application, as modified by any conditions of approval, is consistent with any applicable requirements of the California Environmental Quality Act (CEQA).
+Section 21080.5(d)(2)(A) of CEQA prohibits a proposed development from being approved if there are any feasible alternatives or feasible mitigation measures available, which would substantially lessen any significant adverse effect the proposed development may have on the environment.

 The Commission incorporates its findings on Coastal Act consistency at this point as if set forth in full.
-These findings address and respond to all public comments regarding potential significant adverse environmental effects of the project that were received prior to preparation of the staff report.

-As discussed herein, in the findings addressing the consistency of the proposed project with the Chapter 3 policies of the Coastal Act, the proposed project is not consistent with the policies of the Coastal Act that restrict the substantial alteration of rivers and streams, restrict the dredging and filling of coastal waters and wetlands, require that geologic stability and structural be assured, and require that development not adversely affect public access.

-As also discussed above in the findings addressing project alternatives, there are feasible mitigation measures and feasible alternatives available which would substantially lessen any significant adverse impact that the activity may have on the environment.
-Therefore, the Commission finds that the proposed project cannot be found consistent with the requirements of the Coastal Act to conform to CEQA.
+Those findings address and respond to all public comments regarding potential significant adverse environmental effects of the project that were received prior to preparation of the staff report.
+As discussed above, the proposed project has been conditioned to be consistent with the policies of the Coastal Act.
+As specifically discussed in these above findings, which are hereby incorporated by reference, mitigation measures that will minimize or avoid all significant adverse environmental impacts have been required.
+As conditioned, there are no other feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse impacts, which the activity may have on the environment.
+Therefore, the Commission finds that the proposed project, as conditioned to mitigate the identified impacts, can be found consistent with the requirements of the Coastal Act and to conform to CEQA.